unisonweb/unison/development.markdown

 If you want to run the tests outside the REPL.

-__Note:__ As part of `shared-tests`, all the Unison code in `unison-src/base.u` is parsed and typechecked.
-If you're tweaking the parser and/or typechecker and want to quickly test changes, you can add some additional definitions to this file and rerun the tests.

 What if you want a profiled build?
 Do:

     stack build --executable-profiling --library-profiling --ghc-options="-fprof-auto -rtsopts" unison-parser-typechecker